Oslandia/workshop-3d-itowns/1_webclient/1_iTowns.md

 The top left panel can be used to show or hide the different layers of the demo.

+The navigation uses solely the keyboard:
+* Arrow keys to move the camera on the horizontal plan
+* R/F to move up and down
+* W/A/X/D to rotate the camera
+* Left shift to move faster

-Holding the "s" key and clicking on a building selects it and displays its attributes.
+Holding the S key and clicking on a building selects it and displays its attributes.

-TODO : décrire la méthode de navigation

-## Your own 3d scene
+## Your own 3D scene

 ### Server configuration